VyperGroup/aero/src/AeroSandbox/README.md

 # AeroSandbox library

-This is a soon-to-be proxy-independent library (the shared code from Aero needs to move into here) that lets you modify.
+This is a soon-to-be proxy-independent library (the shared code from Aero needs to move into here) that lets you modify...
 It will work even without SW capabilities.
 This is where all the non-sw code of aero lays.

 > This document is out of date planned to be removed, and some parts may be incorporated into other documents